 “I was really impressed with Studio Salford when we worked with them to record a small orchestral ensemble film.
-They were extremely professional and knowledgeable about the filming process both before and during the filming process, and the editing and post production was done to a very high standard and on a quick turnaround.”
+They were extremely professional and knowledgeable about the filming process.
+Everything was done to a very high standard including the editing and post production, even on a quick turnaround.”

 – Emma Arnold, Camerata in the Community Project Manager